techsoft3d/hc-caas-api/README.md

 Client:
 ```
-// Get the SCS file from your server via fetch
+// Get the SCS file from your server (typical via a fetch request to your server)

 let ab = await res.arrayBuffer();
 await hwv.model.loadSubtreeFromScsBuffer(hwv.model.getRootNode(), new Uint8Array(ab));
 ```